danielrmorenop/Letter_Game/README.md

-# Letter_Game
+# Word-Guess-Game
-user vs pc lettter guessing game
+it's a game where you guess the word